Simone Battle: 2012–2014: Solo success, acting roles, and formation of G.R.L.

 Upon Steve Jones' announcement that she had been eliminated from the competition, Battle promoted the online release of her debut music video "He Likes Boys".

 In August 2012, Battle was initially part of The Pussycat Dolls' proposed new lineup after their previous members disbanded in 2010.
 The announcement of her joining the group was made during the opening of the Pussycat Dolls Dollhouse at the Keating Hotel in San Diego, California.
-Antin later announced in February 2013 that they would continue instead as the "next generation" of the Dolls as a group called G.R.L.
+The Dolls' founder Robin Antin announced in February 2013 that they would continue instead as the "next generation" of the Dolls as a group called G.R.L..

 Death

 Battle was found hanging in her bedroom closet on September 5, 2014, at the age of 25.
 The cause of death was ruled as suicide.
 A spokesperson for Battle stated that she suffered from depression due to financial issues.
+She was interred at Inglewood Park Cemetery.

 Tributes

 Simone's death led to a wide amount of media coverage and responses from fellow entertainers, co-workers, fans, and friends on social media.
 Many of Battle's co-workers and fellow entertainers including Robin Antin, Nicole Scherzinger, Simon Cowell, Pitbull, Cirkut, Dr. Luke, Mel B, Cheryl, and fellow G.R.L. members Natasha Slayton, Emmalyn Estrada and Lauren Bennett paid tribute to Battle by writing about her on their social media.
-The hashtag #RIPSimone was commonly used in posts about her, which trended worldwide on Twitter, as well as "Simone Battle".